-This is a shrub that blooms on new growth, so prune it in late winter or early spring.
+This is a shrub that blooms on new growth, so prune it in late winter or early spring before new growth starts.
 It usually grows best as a multi-stem shrub, but you can also create a tree-like appearance by selecting a central leader and pruning off the other stems.

-Strawberry Vanilla™ hydrangea flowers most vigorously (and with the best color) in full sun.
-Without at least six hours of direct sunlight daily, plants will get overly leggy with fewer blossoms.
-Given a choice, they would prefer to enjoy direct sun during the morning hours.
+Strawberry Vanilla™ hydrangea produces flowers most vigorously (and with the best color) in full sun, six to eight hours per day.
+With less than six hours of direct sunlight daily, plants will become overly leggy with fewer blossoms.
+Given a choice, they prefer to enjoy direct sun during the morning hours.

 The primary soil requirement for strawberry vanilla hydrangea is good drainage—beyond that, any soil composition will suffice.
 This hydrangea prefers a neutral or slightly acidic pH, but isn't terribly fussy.

-This bush has average water needs; the standard "1 inch of water per week" rule will generally work fine for hydrangeas.
-Lack of water may result in fewer flowers, so be sure to water it during periods of drought in the summer and or spells of particularly hot weather.
+This hydrangea has average water needs; the standard one inch of water per week rule will generally be sufficient.
+Lack of water might result in fewer flowers, so be sure to water during periods of drought in the summer and or spells of particularly hot weather.

 Temperature and Humidity

-Strawberry Vanilla™ hydrangea is reliably hardy in zones 4 to 8 and can survive with winter protection in zone 3.
+Strawberry Vanilla™ hydrangea is reliably hardy in USDA cold hardiness zones 4 to 8 and can survive with winter protection in zone 3.
 It will tolerate temperatures down to minus 30 degrees Fahrenheit.
-In humid climates, it may be somewhat more susceptible to fungal diseases.
+In humid climates, it might be somewhat more susceptible to fungal diseases.

-If your soil is poor to begin with, this plant should be fed well.
-The best thing to do in such instances is to amend the soil with plenty of compost yearly.
-If you do not mind using chemicals, you can supplement the compost with the application of a slow-release, balanced fertilizer each spring once growth has begun.
+If your soil is poor to begin with, feed regularly.
+The best thing to do in such instances is to amend the soil with plenty of compost every year.
+If you're not opposed to using chemical fertilizers, you can supplement the compost with the application of a slow-release, balanced fertilizer each spring once growth has begun.

-Withhold all fertilizer after late July, as this allows the shrub to move toward winter dormancy.
+Withhold all fertilizer after late July to allow the shrub to move toward winter dormancy.